Best Tripod for iPhone of 2021

 Laura Casner heads up our expert team when it comes to testing and reviewing tripods for iPhones and other smartphones.
 She has over a decade of professional photography experience and is always looking for creative ways to document her travels using all the available tools, from smartphones to high-end DSLRs.
 She is well-versed — and well-opinionated — when it comes to tripods and other camera holding gear, having used a wide variety on hundreds of shoots ranging from an epic 5-day cross-country trip documenting ultrarunners to the summit of Mt.
-Whitney to large scale commercial endeavors for clients like Neutragena or Patagonia.
+Whitney to large scale commercial endeavors for clients like Neutrogena or Patagonia.

-To test these smartphone tripods, we took hundreds and hundreds of photos, setting each tripod up and breaking them down dozens of times.
+To test these smartphone tripods, we took hundreds of photos, setting each tripod up and breaking them down dozens of times.
 We evaluated and timed how long the setup process took for each, as well as ranked and scored their convenience and ease of use.
-In addition to scoring their stability with a variety of smartphones, we also tested the compatible models out with a DSLR, noting if we would trust each tripod with the much heavier and more expensive camera.
+In addition to scoring their stability with various smartphones, we also tested the compatible models out with a DSLR, noting if we would trust each tripod with the much heavier and more expensive camera.
 Finally, we also assessed the durability of each product by looking at how well each tripod held up to our rigorous testing process and conducting a widespread audit of existing customer comments to see if there were any common complaints.

 Analysis and Test Results

 Our photography experts split our side-by-side tests into four weighted rating metrics: ease of use, portability, stability, and durability.
 The top tripod performances in each metric are highlighted below.